-Geneva′s Bachelor of Science in Human Resources program offers you the flexibility to choose what works for you.
+Geneva′s Bachelor of Professional Studies in Human Resources program offers you the flexibility to choose what works for you.
 You may complete courses in a traditional classroom setting, or you may earn an online Human Resources degree, completing coursework at your own pace in the comfort of your home.

 |Course Number||Course Name||Credits|